 - HE-AAC: advanced audio coding with high efficiency.
 The sound effect for HE-AAC is better than that for LC-AAC when the audio bitrate is lower than 128 Kbit/s.

 The value of the Settings ID parameter is used to construct a URL for a live stream that requires transcoding.
 For more information about how to construct a URL, see Ingest and streaming URLs.
-You can append the template ID to the streaming URL to watch the transcoded stream with the specified resolution.Notice The template ID must be different from default transcoding template IDs.
+You can append the template ID to the streaming URL to watch the transcoded stream in the specified resolution.Important The template ID must be different from default transcoding template IDs.
 The default transcoding template IDs include lld, lsd, lhd, lud, ld, sd, hd, and ud.